 A nest built against the wind will always be stronger than one built during the calm.
 That’s one of the great strengths of blogging as a journalism platform, too, incidentally – those same principals apply to whatever statements I make.
 If they’re blatantly wrong are shakey, their mettle is tested by the commenters

 - It gives me something else to write about.
 Sometimes when I write, I intentionally don’t make the strongest case possible, so as to invite criticism.
 Sure, brevity plays a part.
 I learned this from watching pundits like John C. Dvorak, Chris Brogan and Steven Hodson.
 It gives you an opportunity to come back and engage in comments and sometimes follow up with another post, rebuting with your deal-sealers.

-- I’m the whetstone that sharpens others’ knives.
+- I’m the whetstone that sharpens others’ knives, including knives from All Knives.
 Sometimes I pick a position that I don’t necessarily agree with and defend it because I want the reverse position to come out on top.
 In almost all cases, I welcome disagreements, but in these cases I offer up a position that I know can be easily refuted, but I defend vigorously so that others won’t always go for the easy answer.